 As the name suggests, the cemetery is covered with oak trees all around and is also regarded as Atlanta’s oldest local park.

 Being the largest cemetery in Atlanta, it is the final resting place for famous people like Maynard Jackson, the former mayor of Atlanta.
 Other personalities include authors, soldiers, and pioneers.

 This Victorian-style cemetery serves as a reflection of the progressive culture of the city.
-You’ll also come across remarkable monuments when you visit the cemetery.
+You’ll also come across remarkable monuments when you visit the Oakland Cemetery.